trofi/trofi.github.io.gen/posts/302-Ofast-and-ffast-math-non-local-effects.md

 ## Breakage mechanics

-Before looking at the implementation let's have a look at the option descriptions `gcc` man page provides:
+Before looking at the implementation let's look at the option descriptions `gcc` man page provides:

 ```